-\In the absence of COVID-19
+^{}In the absence of COVID-19

-- \\\ G3 or above - \\\\ This will be used as a marker of skewed Th2 responses and will be routinely monitored in participants attending the COVID-19 Pathway and follow-up visits.
-Only G2 and above. - # Brighton collaboration guideline definitions for myocarditis and pericarditis as outlined in appendix - † In particular, any occurrence of suspected vaccine associated enhanced disease (VAED) as defined by most recent Brighton Collaboration Case Definition (20) - †† In the absence of an infective aetiology (including COVID-19) - †† † As defined in Hy's Law - †† †† The Royal College of Paediatrics and Child Health has outlined a case definition for PIMS-TS. - 1.
+- This will be used as a marker of skewed Th2 responses and will be routinely monitored in participants attending the COVID-19 Pathway and follow-up visits.
+Only G2 and above. - # Brighton collaboration guideline definitions for myocarditis and pericarditis as outlined in appendix D - † In particular, any occurrence of suspected vaccine associated enhanced disease (VAED) as defined by most recent Brighton Collaboration Case Definition (21) - ++ In the absence of an infective aetiology (including COVID-19) - †† † As defined in Hy's Law - +++ The Royal College of Paediatrics and Child Health has outlined a case definition for PIMS-TS. - 1.
 A child presenting with persistent fever, inflammation (neutrophilia, elevated CRP and lymphopaenia) and evidence of single or multi-organ dysfunction (shock, cardiac, respiratory, renal, gastrointestinal or neurological disorder) with additional features (Table 8) This may include children fulfilling full or partial criteria for Kawasaki disease. - 2.
 Exclusion of any other microbial cause, including bacterial sepsis, staphylococcal or streptococcal shock syndromes, infections associated with myocarditis such as enterovirus (waiting for results of these investigations should not delay seeking expert advice). - 3.
-SARS-CoV-2 PCR testing may be positive or negative duration of this study.
+SARS-CoV-2 PCR testing may be positive or negative

+AESIS should be collected and recorded in the AE reporting form in REDCap throughout the duration of this study.
 These should also be reported as SAEs if they fulfil the definition criteria for SAEs.
 All AESIs not already reported as SAEs should be included in the reports to the DSMB.